weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 ### Available models

 You can specify the model as a part of the schema as shown earlier.
-Model names differ between Vertex AI and Google AI Studio.
+Model names differ between Vertex AI and AI Studio.

 The available models for Vertex AI are:
 - `textembedding-gecko@001` (stable) (default)